camroe/ad_common_data/README.md

-Compiled with Java 8.211 JDK
+Compiled with Java 8.211 JDK Make sure this is set in the IDE

 1. Download and install postgres 11
 2. psql -u postgres